 Kazar Footwear Sp. z o.o.

 ul.
 Lwowska 154

-You can make complaints about the Newsletter and other electronic services, including rregularities in the operation of the Online Store by email to the following address: firstname.lastname@example.org or by telephone by calling Customer Service on +48 16 677 6000.
-It is open Monday to Friday from 09:00 to 17:00 (GMT + 1:00) (calls are charged at your operator’s regular rates).
+You can make complaints about the Newsletter and other electronic services, including irregularities in the operation of the Online Store by email to the following address: email@example.com or by telephone by calling Customer Service on +48 16 677 6000.
+It is open Monday to Thursday from 9AM to 5PM (GMT + 1:00), Friday from 9AM to 8PM, Saturday from 10AM to 6PM (calls are charged at your operator’s regular rates).

 These types of complaint should include: a description of the matter referred to in the complaint, the email address provided when registering the Customer Account or in the order form or reservation, and the email address or postal address to which a response to the complaint should be sent, if you would like to receive a response to the complaint to an email address that is different to the one provided when registering the Customer Account or in the order form or reservation.